puppetlabs/puppetdb/documentation/install_from_packages.markdown

 You must also configure your PuppetDB server's firewall to accept incoming connections on port 8081.

-> PuppetDB is now fully functional and ready to receive catalogs and facts from any number of Puppet master servers.
+> PuppetDB is now fully functional and ready to receive facts, catalogs, and reports from any number of Puppet master servers.

 Finish: Connect Puppet to PuppetDB
 -----